qwertzdenek/Muassist/README.md

 ===================

 This is my long-term Android project that I have started in the spring of the 2012.
 Thank you for your ideas to make things better.
+This project is part of my Bachelor thesis on the University of West Bohemia.

 Purpose
 -------